T-StrawClown/DDPSlidify/index.md

 <div id="LineChartID1aa86216611c"
   style="width: 1000; height: 400;">
 </div>
 Doesn't seem that there is something special about full moon.
+BTW more detailed data can be found in my shiny application [here] (https://tstrawclown.shinyapps.io/DDPCourseProject)

 --- .class #id